-If you want to record your screen or make live stream of your game development process with a good quality and decent fps rate, Open Broadcast Software is what you need.
+If you want to record your screen or make a live stream of your game development process with good quality and decent fps rate, Open Broadcast Software is what you need.
 I use it to record previews of my games (720p 60 fps) and upload them to YouTube.

 You have probably heard of Audacity if you ever searched any about editing or recording sounds.
 It’s a really powerful sound editor with lots of options for your audio files.
-I use it to decrease noises, adjusting sounds, decreasing size of files, and making background music loops.
+I use it to decrease noises, adjusting sounds, decreasing the size of files, and making background music loops.

 Tiled Map Editor